Sejmou/large-scale-data-scatterplot/README.md

 npm start # or yarn start
 ```

-If you check the `package.json`, you will notice that a certain version of the library is listed as a dependency and the component is also imported and used in the app.

-TODO: make this work with whatever is currently in `dist` instead to speed up development workflow (this is also kinda what tsdx did by default - but the example app was configured differently, not using Vite among other things).
+The `package.json` of the example app is setup to use the React and ReactDOM version from the library's dev dependencies (i.e. the packages stored in it `node_modules` folder).
+I am not sure if yarn detects changes to the packages though, so a reset might be necessary if the React and ReactDOM versions for library development would be upgraded.

+To make use of the latest build of `react-large-scale-data-scatterplot` during development automatically, you need to switch to the parent directory and run `yarn link` there.

+Then, go back to the example app directory and run `yarn link react-large-scale-data-scatterplot`. yarn should then use a symlink for the library during development, which means that always automatically the most recent version is used without having to run `yarn` on every change to the library package.
+## Building

 To do a one-off build, use `npm run build` or `yarn build`.

+## Testing

 To run tests, use `npm test` or `yarn test`.

-### Jest

 Jest tests are theoretically set up by TSDX to run with `npm test` or `yarn test`.
-None have been implemented yet though, so no idea whether it would work :)
+I don't use tests though :)

+## Other stuff that might be good to know

 ### Bundle analysis